-After determining how much protein you normally get, you’ll be better able to make changes to your diet to reach your protein goals.
 The easiest way to do that is to look at each meal and snack to see where you could fit more protein into your day.
-You can consider making some switches, eating more protein-rich snacks, and consuming a range of protein sources to avoid becoming bored with your food.

 5 Ways to Get More Protein

 How can you get more protein into your diet to ensure effective weight loss with phentermine though?
 Here are five ways to get more protein;

 1. Have a Variety of Protein Sources

 While meat is a great source of protein, red meat is also rich in saturated fat and has a lot of calories.
 Chicken and fish are good options of course, but it’s not something you want to eat all the time.

 2. Sides Count Towards your Goal

 One can get plenty of protein from side dishes.
 Quinoa is great for protein because it is a complete protein, similar to animal proteins.
 That’s why it has become so popular with vegetarians and vegans that otherwise have trouble getting enough protein.

 3. Power Snacks with Protein

 Nuts, seeds, tuna, and hard-boiled eggs all have a lot of protein in and make for great snacks.
 Have 6oz of low-fat Greek yogurt with 1oz of cashews and you’ll have consumed 27g of protein in one little snack.
 Or add some tuna to whole grain crackers for 21g of protein.

 Even if you aren’t feeling hungry, a glass of nonfat milk offers 8g of protein per 8oz glass.
 Or, if you can’t have dairy then opt for unsweetened soy milk; which has 7g per 8oz.

 4. Dips, Toppings, and Spreads

 Why not put together your own homemade hummus to get lots of protein?
 Hummus is ideal for sandwiches, warps, and burgers as a sauce and it has lots of fiber and protein.
 Of course, it’s also a great dip with vegetable crudités at snack time.

 Don’t forget about seeds either.
 They are ideal for toppings and we’ve already looked at how to power up your salads with spinach and grains.